-Whether you own a small restaurant or a large chain, technology plays an integral role in how you manage your operations and supply—but what technology do you need to open a restaurant?
+Whether you own a small restaurant or a large chain, restaurant technology plays an integral role in how you manage your operations and supply—but what technology do you need to open a restaurant, or succeed at running one, and why?

-In this article, we will explore the different technology you need to open, run, or grow a successful restaurant, and how you can choose which technology is the best fit for your business.
+In this article, we will explore the different types of restaurant technology you need to open, run, or grow a successful restaurant, and how you can choose which restaurant technology is the best fit for your business.

 While every single restaurant is different, with needs and technological requirements unique to it, there are some types of technology that will appear in almost every restaurant.
 Here is a list of the common types of technology you will encounter in most restaurants.